 Splurge On: Window Treatments

-Tailored or customized window treatments, such as these tonal ones found at our Riverland community, are one of the most impactful ways you can transform the look of your space and give it a luxe appeal.
+Tailored or customized window treatments, such as these striped ones found at our Oldenburg community, are one of the most impactful ways you can transform the look of your space and give it a luxe appeal.
 But if that isn’t enough to convince you to invest in window treatments, consider this: they help muffle sound, offer greater privacy and help keep out light and heat, which can in turn lower your energy bill.